deors/deors-demos-microservices/readme.md

     </properties>
 ```

 When using Java 9+, Spring Boot does not add JAX-B module (java.xml.bind) to Tomcat module path automatically, causing service registry service to fail on startup.
 In that case, the missing module should be added to Tomcat module path.
-When using `spring-boot:run` Maven goal to run the application, use the `JDK_JAVA_OPTIONS` environment variable:
+When using `spring-boot:run` Maven goal to run the application, it is possible to use the `JDK_JAVA_OPTIONS` environment variable:

     set JDK_JAVA_OPTIONS=--add-modules java.xml.bind
     mvnw spring-boot:run